OndrejSpanel/SuuntoToStrava/README.md

 and sends them to Strava.
 When using this utility you should disable Movescount sending data to Strava on its own, or remove Strava integration from Movescount completely.

+## Quest time offset

+The utility solves one problem which seems to be completely ignored by Suunto Movescount merge.
+The moves download from Quest watches are stamped by the time provided by the watches.
+This time is never accurate, as it is impossible to set seconds on the Quest, only hours and minutes.
+As a result, the timestamps are off, sometimes even 30 seconds or more.

+This utility allows you to set the Quest time, so that the error is compensated for when merging.

+Note: the settings does not apply to the activities being uploaded.
+If you want to change or review the settings, run the jar file before connecting your Suunto devices.

 ## Laps and activity boundaries detection

 The utility uses laps from both GPS Pod and watches.
 It detects activity boundaries smartly - the primary source of